Two-photon excitation microscopy: Development

 Two-photon microscopy was pioneered and patented by Winfried Denk and James Strickler in the lab of Watt W. Webb at Cornell University in 1990.
 They combined the idea of two-photon absorption with the use of a laser scanner.
 In two-photon excitation microscopy an infrared laser beam is focused through an objective lens.
-The Ti-sapphire laser normally used has a pulse width of approximately 100 femtoseconds (fs) and a repetition rate of about 80 MHz, allowing the high photon density and flux required for two photon absorption, and is tunable across a wide range of wavelengths.
-Mode-locked Yb-doped fiber lasers with 325 fs pulses have also been employed for collagen imaging, demonstrating a penetration depth of beyond 320 μm in collagen, which is considerably superior to depths of 250 to 300 μm achievable when coupled to a conventional Ti-sapphire excitation laser.
+The Ti-sapphire laser normally used has a pulse width of approximately 100 femtoseconds (fs) and a repetition rate of about 80 MHz, allowing the high photon density and flux required for two-photon absorption, and is tunable across a wide range of wavelengths.

 The use of infrared light to excite fluorophores in light-scattering tissue has added benefits.
 Longer wavelengths are scattered to a lesser degree than shorter ones, which is a benefit to high-resolution imaging.
 In addition, these lower-energy photons are less likely to cause damage outside the focal volume.
 Compared to a confocal microscope, photon detection is much more effective since even scattered photons contribute to the usable signal.
 These benefits for imaging in scattering tissues were only recognized several years after the invention of two-photon excitation microscopy.

 There are several caveats to using two-photon microscopy: The pulsed lasers needed for two-photon excitation are much more expensive than the continuous wave (CW) lasers used in confocal microscopy.
 The two-photon absorption spectrum of a molecule may vary significantly from its one-photon counterpart.
-Higher order photodamage becomes a problem and bleaching scales with the square of the laser power, whereas it is linear for single-photon (confocal).
+Higher-order photodamage becomes a problem and bleaching scales with the square of the laser power, whereas it is linear for single-photon (confocal).
 For very thin objects such as isolated cells, single-photon (confocal) microscopes can produce images with higher optical resolution due to their shorter excitation wavelengths.
 In scattering tissue, on the other hand, the superior optical sectioning and light detection capabilities of the two-photon microscope result in better performance.

 Applications

 Main

-Two-photon microscopy has been involved with numerous fields including: physiology, neurobiology, embryology and tissue engineering.
+Two-photon microscopy has been involved in numerous fields including: physiology, neurobiology, embryology and tissue engineering.
 Even thin, nearly transparent tissues (such as skin cells) have been visualized with clear detail due to this technique.
 Two-photon microscopy's high speed imaging capabilities may also be utilized in noninvasive optical biopsy.
-In cell biology, two-photon microscopy has been aptly used for producing localized chemical reactions.
+Two-photon microscopy has been aptly used for producing localized chemical reactions, an effect that has been used also for two-photon-based lithography.
 Using two-photon fluorescence and second-harmonic generation–based microscopy, it was shown that organic porphyrin-type molecules can have different transition dipole moments for two-photon fluorescence and second harmonic generation, which are otherwise thought to occur from the same transition dipole moment.
 Non-degenerative two-photon excitation, or using 2 photons of unequal wavelengths, was shown to increase the fluorescence of all tested small molecules and fluorescent proteins.